 For business owners like you, the challenge is even more pronounced.
 Local search results are now dominated by Google My Business listings, Google Ads, and Local Service Ads.
 Even if you do rank organically, you're appearing well below the fold where very little value exists.
 In my experience, most businesses I work with have lost 30-40% of their organic click-through rates in the past 18 months alone.

-Not all content is being displaced equally.
-From working with dozens of companies over the past two years, I've identified two categories that remain genuinely valuable.
-These insights come directly from analysing client performance data and testing different content approaches across multiple industries.
+Two content categories remain genuinely valuable in the AI-dominated search landscape: thought leadership and strategic answer content.
+From working with dozens of companies over the past two years, I've identified these categories through analysing client performance data and testing different content approaches across multiple industries.

 Thought leadership and perspective-based content represents the strongest opportunity.
-Original viewpoints, argued positions, experience-driven analysis - this is content AI cannot replicate, because AI has no perspective of its own.
-It can synthesise existing information, but it cannot hold a defended view or share first-hand experience.
+Original viewpoints, argued positions, experience-driven analysis - this content AI cannot replicate, because AI has no perspective of its own.
+AI can synthesise existing information, but it cannot hold a defended view or share first-hand experience.

 What I've observed in my client work is that companies which shifted to perspective-based content earliest maintain stronger engagement rates while their competitors struggle with declining organic traffic.
 In my experience, businesses that share contrarian views or challenge industry best practices see the highest engagement and citation rates.